 Ms. McLellan joined Bennett Jones in its Edmonton office July 4, 2006.
 She provides strategic advice to the firm and its clients.

-Ms. McLellan serves on the Board of Directors of Nexen, an independent, Canadian-based global energy company, Agrium, a global producer and marketer of agricultural nutrients and industrial products and a major retail supplier of agricultural products and services, Cameco, the world’s largest uranium producer and Edmonton Regional Airport Authority, a financially independent, non-share corporation charged with managing the regions four airports.
+Ms. McLellan serves on the Board of Directors of Agrium, a global producer and marketer of agricultural nutrients and industrial products and a major retail supplier of agricultural products and services, Cameco, the world’s largest uranium producer and Edmonton Regional Airport Authority, a financially independent, non-share corporation charged with managing the regions four airports.
+She is a former board member of Nexen.
 Among her many community commitments she serves as the Chair of the Royal Alexandra Hospital Charitable Foundation and is a board member of Habitat for Humanity Edmonton Society, Institute for Research for Public Policy, Canadian Business for Social Responsibility, TELUS Edmonton Community Board and Edmonton Community Foundation Board.
 She served as a member of the Premier’s Council for Economic Strategy where she provided “guidance on actions the Alberta government can take to best position the province for the future.”

-On May 12, 2006 she was appointed Distinguished Scholar in Residence at the University of Alberta in the Alberta Institute for American Studies.
-Ms. McLellan was awarded honorary doctorate of law degrees by both the University of Alberta (in 2007) and the University of Cape Breton (in 2009).
+From May 12, 2006 – June 30, 2013 Ms. McLellan was Distinguished Scholar in Residence at the University of Alberta in the Alberta Institute for American Studies.
+She was awarded honorary doctorate of law degrees by both the University of Alberta (in 2007) and the University of Cape Breton (in 2009).
 In July 2009 Ms. McLellan was appointed an Officer of the Order of Canada.

 Prior to her political career, Ms McLellan was an assistant professor of law at the University of New Brunswick from 1976 to 1980.
 In 1980, she was appointed associate professor of law at the University of Alberta.
 She served as associate dean of the Faculty of Law between 1985 and 1987 and as acting dean from July 1991 to June 1992.